+Pushdown Accounting

+20. Pushdown accounting is a convention of accounting for the purchase of a subsidiary at the purchase cost rather than its historical cost.
+Under pushdown accounting, the acquiree’s assets and liabilities are written up (or down) to reflect the purchase price and, to the extent that the purchase price exceeds fair value, to recognize the excess as goodwill.
+As such, the total amount that is paid to purchase the subsidiary becomes the subsidiary’s new book value on its financial statements.
+Pushdown accounting is not permitted under statutory accounting, therefore all SCAs that utilize audited U.S. GAAP financial statements to determine the valuation method under this statement (SCAs valued in accordance with paragraphs 8.b.ii and 8.b.iii) that reflect pushdown accounting must be adjusted, in accordance with an audited reconciliation, to eliminate the effects of pushdown accounting.
+In addition to adjusting the equity basis of the SCA to eliminate pushdown accounting, the insurance reporting entity shall separately recognize goodwill, as appropriate based on the purchase price and net book value of the entity at acquisition (without pushdown accounting) and report the goodwill in accordance with the provisions of SSAP No. 68.
+Reporting entities that do not have audited support to eliminate the impact of pushdown accounting shall consider the SCA nonadmitted for statutory reporting purposes.
+Historical acquisitions of SCAs that have involved pushdown accounting shall continue admittance of the SCA with approval of the domiciliary commissioner.
+On a prospective basis for newly acquired SCAs, and for historical SCA acquisitions in which domiciliary commissioner approval is not received, reporting entities that do not have audited support to eliminate the impact of pushdown accounting shall report the SCA as a nonadmitted asset for statutory reporting purposes.
 Valuation of Investments in Downstream Holding Companies

 SSAP No. 48 requires the financial statements of joint ventures, partnerships, and/or limited liability companies in which the downstream noninsurance holding company has a minor ownership interest or otherwise lacks control, i.e., ownership interest is less than 10% (hereinafter referred to as “non SCA SSAP No. 48 entities”), to be valued using U.S. GAAP basis financial statements.
 Valuation of a downstream holding company, including its investments in SCA entities, depends upon the nature of the SCA entities and non SCA SSAP No. 48 entities it holds in accordance with paragraph 8 of this statement.
 All liabilities, commitments, contingencies, guarantees or obligations of the downstream noninsurance holding company, which are required to be recorded under applicable statutory accounting guidance, shall be reflected in the parent insurance reporting entity’s determination of the carrying value of the investment in the downstream noninsurance holding company, if not already recorded in the financial statements of the downstream noninsurance holding company.
+The historical basis of the acquired entity shall continue to be used in preparing its financial statements.
 If an SCA investment of the downstream holding company does not meet the provisions of paragraph 8.a. or if it elects not to use the guidance in paragraph 8.a., and instead uses the guidance in paragraph 8.b., the downstream holding company would be valued as the sum of the following (if applicable):

 Admissibility Requirements of Investments in Downstream Holding Companies